 Brid, Glep, OtP, VVP.

 Victorian occurences apparently restricted to the Cape Nelson and the Aireys Inlet areas.
 In Victoria confined to dunes and limestony soils, and is common at Cape Nelson.
 There are scattered records of large-fruited plants in South Australia.
-However, they are treated as Eucalyptus diversifolia subsp. diversifolia as subspecies E. diversifolia subsp. megacarpa is not recognised in South Australia.
+However, in South Australia E. diversifolia subsp. megacarpa is treated as a taxonomic synonym of Eucalyptus diversifolia subsp. diversifolia.

 See Eucalyptus diversifolia profile for full description.

 |Victorian Volcanic Plain||present||native|